MaverikKKKK/PEI-Assignment/README.md

 #### Performance Tips

 1. Consider indexing Customer_ID, Product_ID, and Shipping_ID in the fact table.
+(Only required if dataset is large, eg. 1M+ Records)
 2. Partition the fact table by date or Order_ID for better performance.
 3. Create trigger functions to have an alert system on any data inconsistency or issues encountered.